 Across all of the services provided by the Hub, processes and platforms will be utilised to ensure regional knowledge exchange and capacity building.
 These include online knowledge platforms such as the Pacific Climate Change Portal and the Pacific Regional Data Repository for Sustainable Energy.
 Facilitated e-discussions, such as the UNDP-hosted Pacific Solution Exchange will also be used to share regional experiences and best practices.
 The Hub and the NDC Partnership Support Unit will work closely to ensure that lessons learned at the regional level are shared internationally, and that regional knowledge exchanges are informed by global experiences.

-Core Regional Pacific NDC Hub members will ensure that any training and capacity development is aligned to existing training and capacity development provided.
+Regional Pacific NDC Hub members (GIZ, SPC, SPREP, GGGI and NDCP) will ensure that any training and capacity development builds on their existing training and capacity development support to countries.

 5.4 How?

 Types of mechanisms